usix79/Avro.FSharp/README.md

 According to Avro standard, adding a new type at a union is a non forward compatible change ([see](https://avro.apache.org/docs/current/spec.html#Schema+Resolution)).

-Let's pretend that first version of our domain is looks like:
+Let's pretend that first version of our domain looks like:
 ```fsharp
 type DomainUnion =
     | Case1